 Innovative timber repairs to a ‘Derwent System’ in Didsbury

-When Manchester City Council spotted a problem with timber decay they called out the team at Timberwise Manchester, experts in timber decay, to a school in Didsbury, Manchester for advice.
+When Manchester City Council spotted a problem with timber decay in a local high school they called out the Timberwise team, their local experts in timber decay, for advice.
 Initially, the survey was to investigate the 1st floor of the school that had deflected significantly.

 Timberwise, working in conjunction with the Structural Engineers, Atkinson Peck of Stockport, designed a radical repair solution including a combination of bespoke steel strengthening plates and Timber-Resin splice elements along with specialist treatments to arrest any further decay in the timbers.